tartansandal/mr-robot/README.md

 ## Usage

-This is a coding challenge so we do not expect it to be installed on any system or distrubuted in anyayh other than a git checkout.
+This is a coding challenge so we do not expect it to be installed on any system or distributed in any other than a git checkout.

 To setup your virtual environment: